Unified model for code-switching speech recognition and language identification based on a concatenated tokenizer: Multilingual and Code-Switching ASR

 \subsection{Spoken Language Identification}

 Spoken language identification refers to the task of identifying the language of a given utterance directly from audio \cite{li2006vector}.
-This task is important for CS ASR because it enables us to reuse monolingual models to re-score CS decoded output if we can predict which language was spoken when.
-The proposed aggregate tokenizers fit in here perfectly as they also contain the information of the language that each predicted token belongs to.
-To calculate the efficacy of aggregate tokenizers for utterance level spoken language identification, we simply take a max over the predicted language for each token in the sentence.
-To ensure a fair comparison, we trained our models with the datasets described in Sec.~\ref{sec:datasets} but evaluated spoken language identification performance on the blind test sets of the FLEURS \cite{conneau2022fleurs} dataset.
+This task is critical for CS ASR because it enables us to reuse monolingual models to re-score CS decoded output if we can predict which language was spoken when.
+The proposed concatenated tokenizers fit in here perfectly as they also contain the information of the language that each predicted token belongs to.
+To calculate the efficacy of concatenated tokenizers for utterance level spoken language identification, we take the maximum over the predicted language for each token in the sentence.
+To ensure a fair comparison, we trained our models with the datasets described in Section~\ref{ssec:datasets} but evaluated spoken language identification performance on the blind test sets of the FLEURS [26] dataset.